What happens on the day of the exam?

 Knowing what to expect in your examination can help you to focus on performing at your best.
 A standard centrally-organised examination would be expected to run as below.
 Please note there may be exceptions to this.

-This is an example for a 10:00 examination with a two hour duration
+This is an example for a 10:00 examination in-person exam with a two hour duration

 |9:30||Candidates arrive to the venue at least 30 minutes before the start of the exam and check their desk number on the Seating Plan|